awsdocs/aws-amplify-console-user-guide/doc_source/multi-environments.rst

 	> git fetch && git checkout master
 	> amplify init
 		?
 Do you want to use an existing environment? false ?
-Enter a name for the environment kita-sandbox
+Enter a name for the environment kitalocal
 		// Provide AWS Profile info
 	// Test feature locally
 	> npm run start